Medical Device Waste: Who is Responsible?

 Recyclers:

-Unused plastic components (kidney dishes, hollow ware etc) of procedure packs.
-These unused and uncontaminated products can be donated for use in veterinary clinics.
-Selective donation for foreign aid is possible for technologically appropriate products, though the waste disposal problem is transferred as well.
+Unused plastic components (kidney dishes, hollowware, etc) of procedure packs.
+Unused and uncontaminated products can be donated for use in veterinary clinics.
+Selective donation for foreign aid is possible for technologically appropriate products, though the waste disposal problem is transferred as well

 PVC

 States that Australia generates 15 tonnes of PVC medical waste per annum.
 PVC waste comes in the form of IV bags, oxygen tubing and face masks and represents 5-10% of the total waste produced annually in the healthcare sector.
-The Vinyl Council of Australia estimates this total at 26,000 tonnes of PVC per annum.
-Only 25,000 tonnes is recycled locally and the rest is incinerated or exported overseas for further reprocessing.
+Vinyl Council of Australia estimates this total at 26,000 tonnes of PVC per annum.
+Only 25,000 tonnes are recycled locally, and the rest is incinerated or exported overseas for further reprocessing.

 Baxter has been a pioneer in the product stewardship of PVC, facilitating the collection and recycling of its PVC bags for fluids.